hyperledger/aries-rfcs/features/0593-json-ld-cred-attach/README.md

 }
 ```

-A complete [`issue-credential` message form the Issue Credential protocol 2.0](../0453-issue-credential-v2/README.md#issue-credential) might look like this:
+A complete [`issue-credential` message from the Issue Credential protocol 2.0](../0453-issue-credential-v2/README.md#issue-credential) might look like this:

 ```json
 {